 The FDA can issue EUAs for drugs, medical devices, tests, and more.
-According to the FDA, an EUA can help diagnose, treat, or prevent serious diseases when no approved options are available.
+According to the FDA, an EUA can help authorize products that diagnose, treat, or prevent serious diseases when no approved options are available.

 EUAs have been used during several public health crises in the 21st century.
 Examples include the H1N1 flu, Middle East Respiratory Syndrome, ebola, Zika, and most recently COVID-19.

 EUAs are based on robust data.
 For example, COVID-19 vaccine EUAs were issued after the completion of high-quality, randomized clinical trials that enrolled tens of thousands of people.

 The process of an emergency use authorization begins with a public health emergency.
 The Department of Defense, the Department of Health and Human Services, or the Department of Homeland Security must declare an emergency.

 A declared emergency allows the developers of medications and other medical products to apply for an EUA.

 Before granting the EUA, the FDA will consider the product itself and the need for it.
 For the FDA to issue an EUA, the product must meet certain criteria:

 - There must be a serious or life-threatening illness.